Skip to main content

 Civil Surgeons

-If you are a civil surgeon and need to update your address, please use the email address you received on your approval notification.
-For more information, see our USCIS Civil Surgeon page.
+If you are a civil surgeon and need to update your address, send your address change request to the email address in your civil surgeon designation approval letter.
+For more information, see the USCIS Designated Civil Surgeons page.

 Related Resources